CWebdale006/ezairlines/README.md

         * [ ] - finish the weather function, try to get it to change which city it displays depending on which ticket is hovered over
         * [ ] - google maps api was only added to meet project requirements for the final, but if i can get it to work that's cool too
         * [ ] - i don't like the way the "Book a flight" changes to "Welcome, User!" everytime the page is refreshed, looks choppy, maybe add different cases for !user and loading?
+        * [ ] - if the username for the account is missing, change the text that is displayed please (github account)
     * [ ] - App.js -> App.js
         * [ ] - possibly need to add routes later
         * [ ] - uncomment the SearchDestination and Footer components, and actually write them